openedx/frontend-platform/README.md

 Each service (analytics, auth, i18n, logging) provided by frontend-platform has a API contract which all implementations of that service are guaranteed to fulfill.
 Applications that use frontend-platform can use its configured services via a convenient set of exported functions.
 An application that wants to use the service interfaces need only initialize them via the initialize() function, optionally providing custom service interfaces as desired (you probably won't need to).

 ![Service interface](https://github.com/edx/frontend-platform/blob/master/docs/service-interface.png)

+### Service implementations

+This repository contains default service implementations for convenience.
+These implementations are co-located with their consuming service interfaces for ease of development, though the two should remain _strictly_ modular and separate.

+The included service implementations are:

+- New Relic (logging)
+- Segment (analytics)
+- Axios/JWT (auth)
+- React Intl (i18n)

+NOTE: As of this writing, both authentication and i18n are _not_ configurable.
+The `initialize()` function does not allow applications to supply alternate auth/i18n implementations; this is because the interface and implementations for auth and i18n have not yet been separated and modularized.